Every year we get to have a Hallmark Christmas weekend at the Chattanooga Choo Choo Hotel.

 Order pizza from the Silver Diner Pizza Car – Pizza is available in one of the train cars, just in case.

-Next March, Frothy Monkey opens right smack off the lobby, which is my personal favorite coffee shop in the Nashville area.
+Frothy Monkey makes any Nashvillian at home, as they opened up a location right off the lobby This is our personal favorite coffee shop in the Nashville area.
 I’m often at the Franklin location drinking honey rosemary latte.
-The lines will be long, but worth it and we can’t wait.

 We always do dinner down the street at the Public House, which has great food for decent prices and menu items like duck confit and steak frites, plus a really good cheese plate.
 We love the food and it’s kid friendly.
 There’s a kid’s menu, but the boys always eat the cheese plate and a bowl of their homemade soup.
 The lighting is soft; you can have conversation, and they make a great old fashioned.